 The policy does not include information on student and family dogs on school grounds as this is at the discretion of the principal.
-Refer to the (login required) for information and an optional template school policy on Dogs at School.
+Refer to the (staff login required) for information and an optional template school policy on Dogs at School.

 When planning to use animals for teaching, schools must consider the ethical and welfare issues involved.

-For animal use in teaching to be justified, schools must comply with the 3Rs filter:
+For live animal use in teaching to be justiﬁed, evidence must demonstrate that the project has scientific or educational merit.